ReVision-Implant/neural-simulation/v1/README.md

 - build_files/ - scripts and properties for (re)building the V1 network
 - components/ - parameters, morphology, model and mechanisms files used to instantiate individual cells and synapses
-- exp#/ - each folder contains the config.json, output, plotting scripts and some helper files of one experiment
+- exp#/ - each folder contains the config.json, output, plotting scripts and some helper files of one experiment.
+For more info about the contents of this folder, refer to the [README.md in exp0/](exp0/README.md).
   - 0 - monopolar stimulation
   - 1 - current steering in 8 directions (only experiment to use full size V1 model)
   - 2 - full density network with flipped electrodes
   - 2- - opposite polarity of exp2
   - 3 - full density network in 3 directions
   - 3- - opposite polarity of exp3
-  - 4 - redo of a single configuration with rectangular pulses for comparison
+  - 4 - redo of a single configuration with rectangular pulses
 - export/ -  contains the output of statistics.py
 - figures/ - contains figures and plots
 - gif - contains animations